Tayy: Fifth century

-The Tayy were so widespread and influential throughout the Syrian Desert that Syriac authors from Mesopotamia used their name, Taienos, Tayenoi, Taiyaya or Tayyaye (ܛܝܝܐ), to describe Arab tribesmen in general in much the same way "Saracenos" was often used by authors from Byzantine Syria and Egypt as a generic term for Arabs.
-The Syriac word also entered into the language of the Sasanid Persians as Tāzīg (tʾcy')and later Tâzī (تازی), also meaning "Arab".
-For the Tayy specifically, the Syriac authors would use the word "Tu'aye".
+The Tayy were so widespread and influential throughout the Syrian Desert that Syriac language authors from Upper Mesopotamia used their name (Taienos, Tayenoi, Taiyaya or Ṭayyāy, ܛܝܝܐ), to describe Arab tribesmen in general, or even to refer to Muslims, and ܛܝܝܐܝܬ Ṭayyāyīṯ for Arabic, much the same way that authors from Byzantine Syria and Egypt used "Saracenos".
+The Syriac term was borrowed by the Sasanian Empire as Tāzīg, New Persian Tāzī (تازی), also meaning "Arab".
+For the Tayy specifically, Syriac authors would use the word "Tu'aye".

-The Tayy were subjects of the Sassanid Persians.
-However, they were also counted as allies by the Byzantines' chief Arab foederati in the early to mid-5th century, the Salihids.
+The Tayy were subjects of the Sasanian Empire.
+However, they were also counted as allies by the Byzantine Empire's chief Arab foederati in the early to mid-5th century, the Salihids.
 The Tayy are mentioned in the late 5th century as having raided numerous villages in the plains and mountains of the Syrian Desert, including parts of Byzantine territory.
 This prompted the Byzantine army to mobilize its Arab clients at the desert frontiers with Sassanid-held Mesopotamia to confront the Tayy.

-The Byzantines demanded restitution from the Tayy, but the Sassanid general Qardag Nakoragan instead opened negotiations that called for the Byzantines' Arab clients to restore livestock and captives taken from Sassanid territory in previous years in return for compensation from the Tayy.
-The negotiations succeeded, and moreover, the Sassanids and Byzantines delineated their borders to prevent future raiding between their respective Arab clients.
-However, to the embarrassment of the Sassanids and the outrage of the Byzantines, four hundred Tayyid tribesmen raided several minor villages in Byzantine territory while representatives of the two sides were meeting in Nisibis.
-Despite this violation of the bilateral agreement, the Sassanid-Byzantine peace held.
+The Byzantines demanded restitution from the Tayy, but the Sasanian general Qardag Nakoragan instead initiated negotiations that called for the Byzantine Arab clients to restore livestock and captives taken from Sasanian territory in previous years in exchange for compensation from the Tayy.
+The negotiations succeeded, and the Sasanians and Byzantines delineated their borders to prevent future raiding between their respective clients.
+However, to the embarrassment of the Sasanian and the outrage of the Byzantines, four hundred Tayyid tribesmen raided several minor villages in Byzantine territory while representatives of the two sides were meeting in Nisibis.
+Despite this violation of the bilateral agreement, the Sasanian-Byzantine peace held.

 Sixth century

-Throughout the 6th century, the Tayy continued their relations with the Sassanids and their chief Arab clients, the Lakhmids of Mesopotamia.
-Towards the end of the 6th century, a Tayyid chief named Hassan assisted the Sassanid king Khosrow II when the latter fled from his usurper, Bahram Chobin, by giving Khosrow a horse.
-A few years later, the Lakhmid governor of al-Hirah, al-Nu'man III fell out with Khosrow II, who had been restored to the Sassanid throne, and sought safety with the Tayy.
-The tribe refused to grant refuge to al-Nu'man, who was married to two Tayyid women, and he was ultimately killed by the Sassanids in 602.
-A Tayyid chief, Iyas ibn Qabisah al-Ta'i, subsequently migrated to al-Hirah with some of his tribesmen and became its governor, ruling from 602 to 611 CE.
-The Banu Bakr ibn Wa'il tribe opposed the rule of Iyas and began raiding Sassanid territory in southern Mesopotamia.
-In response, Iyas commanded pro-Sassanid Arab and Persian troops against the Banu Bakr at the Battle of Dhi Qar in 609, in which the Sassanids were defeated.
+Throughout the 6th century, the Tayy continued their relations with the Sasanians and their chief Arab clients, the Lakhmid kingdom of Mesopotamia.
+Towards the end of the 6th century, a Tayyid chief named Hassan assisted the Sasanian emperor Khosrow II when the latter fled from his usurper, Bahram Chobin, by giving him a horse.
+A few years later, the Lakhmid governor of al-Hira, al-Nu'man III ibn al-Mundhir, fell out with Khosrow II, who had been restored to the throne, and sought safety with the Tayy.
+The tribe refused to grant refuge to al-Nu'man, who was married to two Tayyid women.
+He was ultimately killed by the Sasanians in 602.
+A Tayyid chief, Iyas ibn Qabisah al-Ta'i, subsequently migrated to al-Hira with his kin and became its governor, ruling from 602 to 611.
+The Banu Bakr opposed the rule of Iyas and began raiding Sasanian territory in southern Mesopotamia.
+In response, Iyas commanded pro-Sasanian Arab and Persian troops against the Banu Bakr at the Battle of Dhi Qar in 609, in which the Sasanians were defeated.